University campus in Maine

 At the bachelor's level, thomas College's software engineering program emphasizes hands-on development from day one, integrating real-world project work throughout the curriculum rather than relegating it to capstone courses.
 The program balances theoretical computer science fundamentals with applied software development practices, preparing students for immediate contribution in professional environments.
 Students engage with modern development frameworks, version control systems, and agile methodologies in coursework designed around industry workflows.
 The college's location in Maine's tech corridor and partnerships with regional software companies create internship and job placement pathways that many graduates follow directly into employment.
 Faculty bring practical development experience alongside academic credentials, and the small class sizes mean mentorship extends beyond office hours.
 Graduates report strong job placement in mid-market and startup environments across the Northeast, with particular strength in financial services and healthcare software roles.

-Programs Offered
+Programs offered

-• Bachelor of Science in Software Engineering — 4 years, on-campus
+• Bachelor of Science in Software Engineering · 4 years · on-campus

-• Bachelor of Arts in Software Engineering — 4 years, online
+• Bachelor of Arts in Software Engineering · 4 years · online

-Key Distinction: Hands-on experience with professional technology.
+Why it stands out.
+Hands-on experience with professional technology.
 Small class sizes with expert faculty

-Hakia Insight: Husson's Extended Reality Lab partnership with regional employers like Aisling Cloud Technologies and Northern Light Eastern Maine Medical Center means undergraduates aren't just learning XR concepts—they're solving production problems for hospitals and enterprises, compressing years of junior-level experience into four years.
+Hakia insight.
+Husson's Extended Reality Lab partnership with regional employers like Aisling Cloud Technologies and Northern Light Eastern Maine Medical Center means undergraduates aren't just learning XR concepts—they're solving production problems for hospitals and enterprises, compressing years of junior-level experience into four years.

 Husson's Bachelor of Science in Software Development prepares students for careers in a rapidly growing field projected to grow 25% through 2031.
 The program combines theoretical knowledge with hands-on experience, focusing on enterprise software development, user experience, and database design.
 Students develop critical thinking and communication skills alongside technical expertise.
 The curriculum emphasizes both IT topics and communications courses to enable developers to translate technical concepts for non-technical audiences.
 Graduates emerge prepared for diverse roles including applications developer, frontend/backend developer, web developer, and hardware engineer.
 The program boasts a 96% employment or graduate school placement rate within one year of graduation, with graduates earning a median salary of $132,930 annually according to 2022 Bureau of Labor Statistics data.
 With a 26,000+ alumni network and 99% of students receiving financial aid, Husson provides accessible, career-focused education in software development.

-Programs Offered
+Programs offered

-• Extended Reality Lab
+• Extended Reality Lab — Extended reality applications

-Industry Partners
+Industry partners

-Location Advantages: Located in Bangor, Maine
+Location advantage: Located in Bangor, Maine

-University of Maine at Presque Isle — Presque Isle, ME
+#7University of Maine at Presque IslePresque Isle, ME

-Key Distinction: University of Maine at Presque Isle offers comprehensive Software Engineering programs preparing students for careers in technology.
+Why it stands out.
+University of Maine at Presque Isle offers comprehensive Software Engineering programs preparing students for careers in technology.

-Hakia Insight: As Maine's northernmost public software engineering program, UMPI serves a region where tech talent is scarce; graduates gain immediate market advantage in a labor-constrained area where competition is minimal.
+Hakia insight.
+As Maine's northernmost public software engineering program, UMPI serves a region where tech talent is scarce; graduates gain immediate market advantage in a labor-constrained area where competition is minimal.

 University of Maine at Presque Isle offers Software Engineering programs in Presque Isle, ME.
 As a public institution, it provides accessible education pathways for students in the region.

-University of Maine at Farmington — Farmington, ME
+#8University of Maine at FarmingtonFarmington, ME

-Key Distinction: University of Maine at Farmington offers comprehensive Software Engineering programs preparing students for careers in technology.
+Why it stands out.
+University of Maine at Farmington offers comprehensive Software Engineering programs preparing students for careers in technology.

-Hakia Insight: UMF's location in rural Farmington paradoxically becomes a strength—small cohorts mean students aren't competing with hundreds of peers for internships and mentorship, and regional employers actively recruit from programs this size.
+Hakia insight.
+UMF's location in rural Farmington paradoxically becomes a strength—small cohorts mean students aren't competing with hundreds of peers for internships and mentorship, and regional employers actively recruit from programs this size.

 University of Maine at Farmington offers Software Engineering programs in Farmington, ME.
 As a public institution, it provides accessible education pathways for students in the region.

-Best Master's Software Engineering Degree Programs in Maine
+Best Master's Software Engineering programs

-Key Distinction: The program uniquely combines rigorous computer science education with Maine's natural resource focus and strong interdisciplinary research opportunities spanning environmental sciences, business, and engineering.
+Why it stands out.
+The program uniquely combines rigorous computer science education with Maine's natural resource focus and strong interdisciplinary research opportunities spanning environmental sciences, business, and engineering.

-Hakia Insight: The University of Maine's integration with the Climate Change Institute and access to Maine's 90% forested landscape positions graduate students to become the country's experts in environmental computing—a specialized niche where climate tech demand is growing 30% faster than general software roles.
+Hakia insight.
+The University of Maine's integration with the Climate Change Institute and access to Maine's 90% forested landscape positions graduate students to become the country's experts in environmental computing—a specialized niche where climate tech demand is growing 30% faster than general software roles.

 At the master's level, the program offers both B.S. and B.A. degrees in Computer Science with hands-on research opportunities in specialized laboratories and mentorship from professors.
 Students can pursue field experiences, internships, and independent study while being prepared for high-paying jobs that are relatively immune to outsourcing.